 So where does this go in the future?
 Well, there are companies already starting to work on augmented reality-powered contact lenses and something called retinal projection.
 Using nothing more than a standard pair of wireframe glasses, they can project imagery onto the retina of your eye, creating the illusion that there’s objects floating out in space in front of you.
 Pretty crazy stuff.

 OK, so what about today?
-Well right now you can start using augmented reality for all sorts of stuff the most popular form right now is entertainment and gaming.
+You can start using augmented reality for all sorts of stuff.
+The most popular form right now is entertainment and gaming.
 For instance, social media platforms like Facebook and Snapchat are using AR all the time so we can look like our favorite movie star or maybe even see what we look like in the future.

 That’s it for this episode of The Donut Shop.
 Please leave any comments or questions below.
 Following along, and as always, stay hungry!